 The 2022 mini-grant cycle period is for the 2023 calendar year - to be completed by December 2023.

 ELIGIBILITY & QUESTIONS

-Download and complete the 3-page application.
-Applications must be submitted by 5:00 p.m. on November 22nd as an email attachment to COEEA at email@example.com.
-Download the application to your files and rename it as [Your organization] - COEEA Mini Grant Application.
-Please identify your name or organization in the subject line, alongside the mini grant category you are applying to.
+For full consideration, applications must be submitted by 5:00 p.m. on February 27th as an email attachment to COEEA at firstname.lastname@example.org.
+Download the template and rename it as [Your organization] – 2022 COEEA Mini- Grant Application.
+Please identify your name or organization in the subject line, alongside the mini-grant category you are applying to.
 Please attach any letters of support or other evidence in the same email.
 Late applications will not be considered.
 Each individual or organization may only submit one application per cycle.
 The project period is for the 2023 calendar year.

-The COEEA Mini Grants Committee will review and evaluate each application and announce the awardee recipients at COEEA’s annual meeting, to be held virtually via Zoom on December 7th.
+The COEEA Mini-Grants Action Team will review and evaluate each application and announce the recipients by mid-March 2023.

 Mini-grant evaluation will be based on the merit and the DEIJ impacts of the project, including local relevance, meaningful/experiential learning, environmental stewardship and advancing the goals of Connecticut’s Environmental Literacy Plan (CT ELP).